IDAES/idaes-pse/docs/models/heat_exchanger.rst

 A selection of functions for constructing the ``delta_temperature`` variable or expression are provided in the ``idaes.unit_models.heat_exchanger`` module.
 The user may also provide their own function.
-These callbacks should add take one argument (the HeatExchanger block).
+These callbacks should all take one argument (the HeatExchanger block).
 With the block argument, the function can add any additional variables, constraints, and expressions needed.
 The only requirement is that either a variable or expression called ``delta_temperature``